MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-getting-started.md

 ## Integrate with your application

+There are two options to integrate the model into your application:

-The AI Toolkit comes with a local REST API web server (on port 5272) that uses the [OpenAI chat completions format](https://platform.openai.com/docs/api-reference/chat/create).
-This enables you to test your application locally without having to rely on a cloud AI model service.
-The following `curl` command shows how a model can be consumed over REST:
+1. The AI Toolkit comes with a *local REST API web server* that uses the [OpenAI chat completions format](https://platform.openai.com/docs/api-reference/chat/create).
+This enables you to test your application locally - using the endpoint `http://127.0.0.1:5272/v1/chat/completions` - without having to rely on a cloud AI model service.
+Use this option if you intend to switch to a cloud endpoint in production.
+You can use OpenAI client libraries to connect to the web server.
+1. Using the *ONNX Runtime*.
+Use this option if you intend to ship the model *with* your application with inferencing on device.

+### Local REST API web server

 # [REST](#tab/rest)
 Here is an example body for your REST request: